MicroDevHub/cloud-resources/README.md

 ## Conventions

 - Environment specific settings should always be formatted `Config.<Parameter>` (e.g. `Config.VpcName`),
-unless you have environment specific settings for variables related to the [`aws-sts`](https://github.com/docker-production-aws/aws-sts) or [`aws-cloudformation`](https://github.com/docker-production-aws/aws-cloudformation) roles as defined below
+unless you have environment specific settings for variables related to the roles as defined below

 - Variables related to configuring the aws-assume-role are formatted `Sts.<Parameter>` (e.g. `Sts.Role`)